sal55/langs/MLang.md/readme.md

 Documenting most features of M: [M Features](Mfeatures.md).

-Some info about the module scheme used by M and Q is not ready.
+Info about the module scheme used by M and Q is not ready.

-Docs for AA and Q are also not ready, but much of those M docs applies to Q too.
+Docs for AA and Q are also not ready, but much of those M docs apply to Q too.

 ### Demos